 - The Incentives for Zero-Emission Vehicles (iZEV) Program offers point-of-sale incentives for consumers looking to buy a ZEV.
 Consumers can receive up to $5,000 for purchasing or leasing a ZEV.
 For more information on the iZEV program and other incentives, click here.

-Electric Vehicle Registration by Province
+Zero Emission Vehicle Registrations by Province

 Electric Vehicle Charging Statistics

-- The Canadian government has pledged over $1 billion to build 84,000 EV charging stations over the next four years.
+- The Canadian government has pledged over $1 billion to build 84,5000EV charging stations by 2029.

 - Overall, it is cheaper to recharge an EV than it is to refuel a gas-powered vehicle.
 To learn more about the costs of EV charging, click here.